denysdovhan/wtfjs/README-pt-br.md

 ```

 Mas você sabia que você pode chamar qualquer função usando _backticks_ (crases)?
-But did you know you can call any function with backticks?

 ```js
 f`true is ${true}, false is ${false}, array is ${[1, 2, 3]}`;